Discover legend, myth and folklore of the Bodhi tree in India and its use in Indian culture.

-T he Aswattha is unrivaled throughout Hinduism, here is a mention of the tree from Vedic time onward.
-The tree is mentioned in the Bhagavata Gita as Aswattha or the “one that is not the same tomorrow”, with reference perhaps, to this world which is ever changing.
+T he Aswattha is unrivaled throughout Hinduism, the tree mentioned in the Bhagavata Gita where it is called the “one that is not the same tomorrow”, with reference perhaps, to this earth, that is ever changing.

 Hindi: Peepul, Bo tree, Bodhi tree

 Other names are Assattha in Pali, Asvattha in Sanskrit, Bo in Sinhala, Po in Thai, Bawdi in Burmese, Pipale in Hindi, Bodhi Tree or Sacred Fig in English, Ficus religiosa in botanical writings contemplating the extent of his new understanding.

 There is a belief that the plant gives off oxygen at night but this is not supported by any scientific fact.

 The sacredness of the Aswattha is mentioned in the Mahabharata: